Call back

 Typical Structure and Format of an Expository Essay

 The format of an expository essay is the same as that of any standard essay type, which is an introductory paragraph, a few body paragraphs and a concluding paragraph.
-While this type of essay differs considerably from other types, it can involve a number of techniques such as comparing and contrasting, defining, categorizing, describing causes and effects, dividing, contrasting, presenting facts and/or providing examples.
+Thus, your expository essay will consist of the following components:

 • Introductory part.
 The introductory paragraph includes the thesis statement and mentions any main points that will be covered in the body.
 Generally speaking, an expository essay is a short written piece that endeavors to thoroughly cover a relatively narrow subject or topic.
 Therefore, the thesis statement needs to be specific and clearly-defined.